rorymcginnis1/chat-box/README.md

 ## Run instructions

-Must have tensor flow numpy and keras installed.
+Must have TensorFlow numpy and keras installed.

 Download and run the training.py file.
 It may take a minute or two to train the data but then will allow you to interact

-with the minature ChatBox.
+with the miniature ChatBox.

 More data can be added to the response.json file to increase the variety of responses.